 The sequencing of some of the pre-nursing courses may be adjusted to meet individual needs.
 Students may also choose to enroll in summer school to adjust the program of studies.
 However, once students are admitted to the professional program, courses must be taken in sequence.
 Successful completion (grade of “C” or better) is required for all pre-nursing and professional courses.

 No, Nursing has a separate admission process with a higher academic standard than the general university requirements.
 The upper division (Nursing portion) of the program, which comprises the junior and senior years, begins twice a year in the summer semester and the fall semester.
 The upper division takes two years to complete (5 semesters).
-Admission is competitive based on GPA and an interview.
+Admission is competitive based on academics, references, and an interview.